apasco-chwy/DEE-7143-Manual-Client-Import/README.md

 3. Clinic ships that data file off to ISR for modification
 4. ISR uses that data file to convert into/create a CSV file that follows the specifically defined format
 5. ISR ships the well-formatted, valid CSV file to PH engineers
-6. PH engineers use the MCI CLI to import the data to PH
+6. PH engineers use MCI to import the data to PH
 7. The clinic can now write prescriptions to their existing customers using PH

 <br>